MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_01_organization_setup.md

 ### Personas and Scenarios

-In this lab, Jessie Irwin – Sustainability lead for Contoso Corp and Amber Rodriguez - Sustainability Specialist for Contoso Corp educate Alex Serra of Wide World importers on the tools and processes used for Contoso’s Sustainability reporting.
-Jessie guides Alex to build an inventory management plan by listing out the operating boundaries, facilities, and emission sources.
-Jessie and Amber demonstrate “Microsoft Sustainability Manager” and share the inventory plan template with Alex Serra – Emissions Analyst and Reed Flores – IT Admin.
-After completing the Inventory plan template - together, Alex and Reed set up the Company Profile, Organization data and Reference data based on the data provided by Amber in the Inventory plan.
+This exercise features the following personas:

+•	Jessie Irwin - Sustainability lead for Contoso Corp

+•	Amber Rodriguez - Sustainability specialist for Contoso Corp

+•	Alex Serra - Emissions analyst from Wide World Importers

+•	Reed Flores – IT admin from Wide World Importers

+These personas will participate in the following sequential scenarios:

+    1. Amber will educate Alex on the tools and processes that are used for Contoso's sustainability reporting.

+    2. Jessie will guide Alex on building an inventory management plan by listing the operating boundaries, facilities, and emission sources.

+    3. Jessie and Amber will demonstrate Microsoft Sustainability Manager and will share the inventory plan template with Alex and Reed.

+    4. After completing the inventory plan template, Alex and Reed will set up the company profile, organization data, and reference data based on the data that         Amber provided in the inventory plan.

 ![Diagram Description automatically generated](./Images/Lab01/L01_image002.png)